Huntsville Nursing Home Abuse Attorney

 If you suspect that your loved one is being abused or has been in an accident in a nursing home, you should immediately inform their caregiver or the staff of the nursing home.
 In cases of elder abuse, you should notify local law enforcement and adult protective services.
 If their case has resulted in injury, immediately seek treatment from qualified medical personnel.
 In many cases this may mean seeking treatment outside the facility currently providing care.

-Consulting an attorney is a good way to ensure that your loved one’s medical expenses are covered after their abuse or the accident they suffered.
+Consulting with a Huntsville nursing home abuse lawyer is a good way to ensure that your loved one’s medical expenses are covered after their abuse or the accident they suffered.
 Their age or mental condition should not exclude them from receiving the compensation they are due after an injury.
-Contact us today to see how the elder abuse lawyers at Conchin, Cole & Jordan can help.
+Contact us today to see how the elder abuse attorneys at Conchin, Cole & Jordan can help.